ignasvilkas/code-project-2-quiz/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site and know how to start the quiz.
+        2. As a First Time Visitor, I want to be able to do the quiz.
-        3. As a First Time Visitor, I want to be able to do the quiz and see result at the end.
+        3. As a First Time Visitor, I want to be able to see my result at the end.

     -   #### Returning Visitor Goals